Choosing a course

-- whether the course offers the opportunity to study abroad or undertake a work placement;
+- opportunities to study abroad or undertake a work placement;

-More detailed information may also be available on departmental websites, and your child can always email the relevant department if they need more information.
+More detailed information may be available on departmental websites.
+Your child can always email the relevant department if they need more information.

-Your child can apply for up to five courses (from a mixture of universities) so they don't have to narrow down their choice too much at the application stage.
-A maximum of four of their course choices can be in any one of the following: medicine, dentistry, veterinary medicine or veterinary science.
+Your child can apply for up to five courses from a mixture of universities.
+This means they can select a good range of courses at this stage.
+A maximum of four choices can be in any one of the following: medicine, dentistry, veterinary medicine or veterinary science.

 Applying for more than one course within the same department will count as separate UCAS choices.
-However, applications may only be considered once by the department in some cases, especially if the entry requirements for the courses are the same.
+However, some departments will only consider these applications once, especially if the entry requirements are the same.
 If your child is considering making multiple applications to one department, we advise they contact the relevant department for advice before submitting their application.

 What options are there for changing course?

-At Imperial, many degrees within departments have a common structure for the first one or two years.
+Many degrees within a department have a common structure for the first one or two years.
 This means transfers to different courses within the same department is often possible, but this cannot be guaranteed.

-Transferring to a course in different department is more complicated and will depend on many factors, including availability of places and similarity of course content.
+Transferring to a course in a different department is more complicated.
+This will depend on many factors, including the availability of places and the similarity of course content.

-If your child is currently studying at Imperial and is thinking about changing their course, they should speak to their department as soon as possible.
+If your child is currently studying and is thinking about changing their course, they should speak to their department as soon as possible.

 If they are an international student, transferring to a different course could have an impact on their Tier 4 visa.
 Please visit our International Student Support webpage for further information.